edmocosta/tuistash/README.md

 brew install tuistash
 ```

-### Manually
+### Manual
-Download the latest release from the [GitHub releases page](https://github.com/edmocosta/tuistash/releases) or build it from the source:
+The compiled versions can be downloaded from the [GitHub releases page](https://github.com/edmocosta/tuistash/releases).
+If a version for your operating system isn't available, you can build it from the source by following these steps:

 1 - Install Rust and Cargo (Linux and macOS):
 ```shell